-While a cruise holiday remains a popular option for those looking to simply getaway and relax, coach touring is enjoying a resurgence among an increasing number of travellers who are looking to explore new destinations and discover new experiences.
+While a cruise holiday remains a popular option for those looking to simply getaway and relax, coach touring is enjoying a resurgence among an increasing number of travelers who are looking to explore new destinations and discover new experiences.

 For the grey nomads who like to follow the roads to both the iconic postcard destinations and the hidden gems, coach holidays represent a comfortable and cost effective way to see more of Australia.
 Here are five benefits of coach holidays: